-Dallas, Texas, June 1, 1926 – Hospitals across the U.S. are facing unsustainable nurse staffing costs driven by overtime and agency fees primarily created by workforce shortages.
-To alleviate this problem Dallas based Nurses Lounge, a professional network for Nurses, created to unite the nursing profession on a single network, has introduced the Nurse FLEX Pool, a monthly subscription staffing model designed to give hospitals direct access to local, pre-credentialed nurses—without the traditional agency markup fees.
+Dallas, Texas, June 4, 2026 – Hospitals across the U.S. are facing unsustainable nurse staffing costs driven by overtime and agency fees primarily created by workforce shortages.
+To alleviate this problem Dallas-based Nurses Lounge has created Nurse FLEX Pool, designed to supplement a hospital’s internal / external float pools by giving them direct unlimited access to local nurses for a single flat monthly subscription fee.

 U.S. hospitals are spending an average of $2.5 million annually on contract labor — nearly double what they spent four years ago.
 Those costs are not declining.
 Per diem staffing agency fees alone are projected to double from $4 billion to $8 billion by 2033.
 According to Tim Armes, CEO and Co-Founder of Nurses Lounge, this means the hospital industry will be spending $8 billion each year to hire nurses who often live only a few miles from the facilities they serve.